nikolaDrangovski/nd-ez-signiture/README.md

 ## What is it ?

-Easy to use component: electronic signiture that will give you base64 image data
+Easy to use ANGULAR component: electronic signiture that will give you base64 image data

  <img src="img.png" width="300" title="screenshot"/>